Shakir0905/nlp_project/README.md

 The screenshot `project_screen.png` demonstrates the running Elasticsearch and FastAPI servers, as well as the output of the test script, confirming the functionality of the service.

-## Development

-Additional information for developers on how to contribute to the project ramazanovshakir9@gmail.com

-## License

-This README provides comprehensive instructions for setting up, using, and testing your web service, along with guidelines for other developers or users to contribute to the project.

 ## Authors

 - **Ramazanov Shakir** - *Initial work* - [ramazanovshakir9@gmail.com](mailto:ramazanovshakir9@gmail.com)